kristinemlarson/gnssrefl/tests/lthw_use.md

 ### Lower Thwaites Glacier

-Station lthw is operated by Unavco.
+Station lthw is operated by UNAVCO.
+The data are archive at UNAVCO.

 <img src="http://gnss-reflections.org/static/images/LTHW.jpg" width="500"/>